San Marcelino: Etymology

 The town got its name after the first Capitan Municipal whose name was Marcelino de Oraá Lecumberri.
 The people of this municipality during that time were fond of saints, so they added "San" to the name Marcelino, thus making it San Marcelino.
 The first election was held on January 14, 1906, and Matias Apostol was the first elected president.
-San Marcelino was Christianized after the arrival of Father Guillermo and after his departure, the people rightfully chose San Guillermo as their town's patron saint.
+San Marcelino was christianized after the arrival of Father Guillermo.
+After his departure, the people chose him as their town's patron saint.